ShaneMcC/blog.dataforce.org.uk/content/posts/2008-06-10-PXE-Goodness.md

   - General

 ---
 So as you may or may not know from time to time I have the joy of fixing computers for various people.
-Alot of these fixes result in a reinstall of windows and away.
+A lot of these fixes result in a reinstall of windows and away.

-This is a rather easy enough job, I have a KVM switch that I attach to the machine, pop a windows CD in (I used to have an unattended CD but don't anymore), answer a few questions and then occasionally switch the KVM over to see if the install died or so.
+This is a rather easy enough job, I have a KVM switch that I attach to the machine, pop a windows CD in (I used to have an unattended CD but don't any more), answer a few questions and then occasionally switch the KVM over to see if the install died or so.

 Now this is all well and good except for 2 problems: